 How To Fill Out The Minnesota Articles of Organization

-The Minnesota Articles of Organization is the official document filed with the Minnesota Secretary of State to establish a Limited Liability Company (LLC).
+The Minnesota Articles of Organization is the official document filed with the Minnesota Secretary of State to establish a Minnesota Limited Liability Company (LLC).
 After the filing is approved by the state, the business can officially begin operating and register for the necessary business licenses and permits.

 To file the Minnesota Articles of Organization, you will need to submit the completed form to the Minnesota Secretary of State.
-The form can be completed and sent by mail or filed on the Secretary of State’s website.
+The form can be downloaded and sent by mail or filed on the Secretary of State’s website.

-IncFile is currently running a special where you only pay state fees for your LLC formation!
+Zenbusiness and IncFile are running a special where you only pay state fees for your LLC formation!